-Our aim in this section is to show that this ill-posedness effect does not occur in the Bayesian posterior distribution: small changes in the data $y$ lead to small changes in the measure $\mu^y.$ Let $X, Y$ be separable Banach spaces, and $\mu_0$ a measure on $X$.
-Assume that $\mu^y\ll\mu_0$ and that, for some $\Phi: X \times Y \to \bbR$,
+Our aim in this section is to show that this ill-posedness effect does not occur in the Bayesian \as{posterior} distribution: small changes in the data $y$ lead to small changes in the measure $\mu^y$.
+Let $X, Y$ be separable Banach spaces, equipped with the Borel $\sigma$-algebra, and $\mu_0$ a measure on $X$.
+We will work under assumptions which enable us to make sense of the following measure $\mu^y\ll\mu_0$ defined, for some $\Phi: X \times Y \to \R$, by

 We make the following assumptions concerning $\Phi$ :